+Disable a Cell Phone.
 Cell phones are every where; no matter where you look everyone has one.

 Two researchers say they have found a way to exploit weaknesses in the mobile telecom system to legally spy on people by figuring out the private cell phone number of anyone they want, tracking their whereabouts, and listening to their voice mail.

 26C3: GSM: SRSLY?
 26th Chaos Communication Congress Here be dragons The worlds most popular radio system has over 3 billion handsets in 212 countries and not even strong encryption.

-Perhaps due to cold-war era laws, GSM's security hasn't received the scrutiny it deserves given its popularity.
+According to TrevE, the software is installed as a rootkit software in the RAM of devices where it resides.
+Carrier IQ retracts cease and desist letter sent to security researcher, says it doesn't track Android users.
+Mobile ‘Rootkit’ Maker Tries to Silence Critical Android Dev.
 A data-logging software company is seeking to squash an Android developer’s critical research into its software that is secretly installed on millions of phones, but Trevor Eckhart is refusing to publicly apologize for his research and remove the company’s training manuals from his website.